ret2jazzy/kik-bot/README.md

 This bot has been used with Samsung S3 emulator in genymotion and you can use any keyboard which has a paste button by configuring the taps

+The keyboard used is fancy key, you will need to run the script and then keep your kik open at the index page where it can see all the messages